edmond7450/edmond7450/README.md

 - ⚡ Fun fact: ...
 -->

-I am a senior front-end and back-end web developer with 7+ years of experience.
+I am a senior back-end and front-end web developer with 7+ years of experience.
-As a full-stack developer, I specialized in everything from back-end to front-end.
+As a full-time freelancer, I specialized in everything from back-end to front-end.
 I provide the best service for my customers.
 And I always do my best and work full-time to satisfy my clients.
 I value trust the most.